Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Introduction

 Kernel methods are a way to embed the input space into a high dimensional feature space, which enables learning over a richer and more complex hypothesis class.
 One of the most elementary applications of kernel methods is Kernel Ridge Regression (KRR).
 The problem setup can be defined in the following manner - let the training data be defined as $(x_1, y_1), \dots, (x_n, y_n) \in \mathcal{X} \times{\mathcal{Y}}$ where $\mathcal{X} \subseteq \mathbb{R}^{d} $ is the input domain and $ \mathcal{Y} \subseteq \mathbb{R} $ is the output domain, let $k: \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$, and a regularization parameter $\beta > 0$, with the response for a given input x estimated as:

 where $\alpha=(\alpha_1\cdots \alpha_n)^{T}$ is the solution of the equation

-\begin{rem} $K \in \mathbb{R}^{n\times n}$ is the kernel matrix defined by $K_{ij}=k(x_i,x_j)$ \end{rem} KRR, while simple, is a powerful technique that achieves empirically good results.
+and $y=(y_1 \cdots y_n)^{T}$ is the label vector. \begin{rem} $K \in \mathbb{R}^{n\times n}$ is the kernel matrix defined by $K_{ij}=k(x_i,x_j)$ \end{rem} KRR, while simple, is a powerful technique that achieves empirically good results.
 However, KRR comes with the drawback of having to compute the KRR estimator.
 The straightforward solution for the estimator requires inverting the matrix, which requires $\mathcal{O}(n^3)$ time, and is very restrictive for large datasets.
 Furthermore, holding the original kernel in memory requires $\mathcal{O}(n^2)$ storage, which by itself is prohibitive for large n.

 These drawbacks have driven research to focus on scaling up kernel based methods, mostly by approximation, yielding methods such as the Nystr\"{o}m method for low-rank kernel approximation, or the randomized construction of feature maps such as Random Fourier Features (RFF), originally proposed by Rahimi and Recht \cite{rahimi_recht}.